ReginaClarke/The-Retail-Bootcamp/README.md

 Description:
-a)	This is a business tool to use for quick competitive analysis.
-b)	A tool to help small businesses understand industry metrics in a digestible format for most.
-c)	The goal is to show sales and margins over time for certain businesses or industries.
-d)	Most applications that show financial data in an easy manner do so in a manner that is more stock market research friendly verses the average consumer.
-e)	The key here is to take out the information that is used in most stock exchange applications.
+This is a business tool to use for quick competitive analysis.
+This tool should be used to help small businesses understand industry metrics in a digestible format for most.
+The goal is to show sales and margins over time for certain businesses or industries.
+Most applications that show financial data in an easy manner do so in a manner that is more stock market research friendly verses the average consumer.
+The key here is to take out the information that is used in most stock exchange applications.
 Most of that information is often confusing and overwhelming for the average business.